AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-reports-traffic.md

 * *Typed/Bookmarked* referrers are recorded

     * If a visitor enters your site via a non-browser link (for example, in an email).
-    * If a visitor types your site’s URL directly into their browser.
+    * If a visitor types your site's URL directly into their browser.
     * If a visitor clicks an HTML link on his or her personal hard drive.
     * If a visitor accesses your site by selecting browser bookmarks.